guardian/flexible-octopus-converter/README.md

 ## Deployment

 The lambda is deployed via RiffRaff, using the [Editorial Tools::Octopus Conversion Lambda](https://riffraff.gutools.co.uk/deployment/history?projectName=Editorial%20Tools%3A%3AOctopus%20Conversion%20Lambda&page=1) project.
-On merge to master, the lambda will be automatically deployed.
+On merge to main, the lambda will be automatically deployed.

 ## Logs